1757 - Operations on Lake George

 At noon on Sunday March 20, the French filed out of the woods and marched across the ice in procession, carrying their scaling-ladders.
 A detachment of Indians was also sent to block the road to Fort Edward.
 The French army made other faggots with dryer wood.
 Some French then advanced, waving a red flag.
 A British officer with a few men went to meet them and returned bringing Le Mercier, chief of the Canadian artillery, blindfolded into the fort with a message from Rigaud.
 Le Mercier invited Major Eyre to give up the place peaceably, promising the most favourable terms, and threatening a general assault and massacre in case of refusal.
 Eyre said that he should defend himself to the last; and the envoy, again blindfolded, was led back to whence he came.
 Rigaud used these negotiations as a diversion while he was looking for a proper landing place to use in the coming campaign.
 The whole French force now advanced, as if to storm the works, and the garrison prepared to receive them.
 Nothing came of it but a fusillade, to which the British made no reply.

 During the night of March 20 to 21, the French were able to ignite several fires.
-The company of volunteers burnt more than 300 bateaux and three sloops that night.
+The company of volunteers burnt more than 200 bateaux and one of the large sloops that night.
 The British answered with only a few cannonballs and bombs.
 A shed full of clothes, arms and equipment along with more than 300 cords of firewood for the garrison was also burnt.
 Before morning, all around Fort William Henry was in a blaze.
 If there had been any wind, the fort itself could have been put on fire but there was no wind that night nor the following ones.

 At 10:00 a.m. on March 21, the fires had subsided and a thick fall of snow began which lasted all day and all the next night, till the ground and the ice were covered to a depth of one meter and more.

 During the night from March 21 to 22, operations continued under very bad weather.
 Melted snow and a bad storm made it impossible to light any fire.
-The last sloop had its bowsprit touching one of the fort's bastions but it was missed.
+One sloop was still on its construction stocks and had its bowsprit touching one of the fort's bastions but it was so far missed.
 Since it was the largest sloop and almost ready to be launched, the French commander attached much importance to its destruction.
 He renewed his attempts in spite of the menacing thaw and of the repeated advices of the Indians.

 Accordingly, in the morning of Tuesday March 22, a party of 20 French volunteers under M. Wolf from the regulars made a bold attempt to burn the remaining sloop on the stocks, with several large sheds full of supply, the hospital, the old log fort containing 17 houses, a large magazine filled with building timbers, a sawmill and several houses grouped under the fort.
-Two galleys (28 to 30 oars) were the final targets of the expedition.
 All these things almost touched the fort.
 They had been disposed this way by the enemy to protect them with musket fire.
 However, the boldness of M. de Rigaud probably impressed the commander or he finally decided to sacrifice the outer works.
 Enemy fire was very sporadic and the French had only five soldiers killed and one officer and an Indian wounded.